 Some of the top employing occupations in Health Care and Social Assistance include Receptionists, General Clerks, Kitchenhands and Commercial Cleaners.
 These are all occupations that can be perfect entry level positions and generally require minimal qualifications or prior experience.

 Unlike the rest of Australia, a large proportion of Western Australians are employed in the Mining industry (around one in 10 workers).
-Reflecting this, nearly half of total Mining employment is located in Western Australia.
+Reflecting this, around 45% of total Mining employment is in this state.

 Employment by region, Western Australia

 |Employment May 2021||5 year change to May 2021||Part-time||Female||Aged 15 to 24 years||Aged 55 years or older||Bachelor degree or higher||Cert III or higher VET qual||No post-school qual|

 Sources: ABS, Labour Force (seasonally adjusted and annual averages of original data); ABS, Characteristics of Employment; ABS, Education and Work; National Skills Commission, Internet Vacancy Index.